maineJiang/BehAct/README.md

 ws is the gpu's number
 <code>
-python train.py --config put_in.yaml --ws 1
+python train.py --config gpt_uni.yaml --ws 8
 </code>

 **Evaluate the model on valid dataset**
 <code>
-python valid.py --config put_in.yaml --ws 1
+python valid.py --config gpt_uni.yaml --ws 1
 </code>

+If you want to reproduce the result of PerAct, you can use the uni.yaml as you config and keep other settings unchange.
+If you want to train the model on a single task like put_in task, also, you can use the put_in.yaml correspondingly.

 **Behaviour understanding using LLM** reference to the behaviour_understanding.py in gpt folder.